 When we created the VAB app, for Försäkringskassan, for instance, we saw within a space of a week that it was in the TOP5 most downloaded apps on the app store.
 And today, there are over 1 million app visits per month.
 The tools are there to measure success.
 And success is what we at Daresay strive to deliver.

 …And you still want to know more, get in touch and we can tell you more.
-But if you want a something to think over, try this.
+But if you want something to think over, try this:

-The time has never been better.
+The timing has never been better.
 By acting now you can make transformation your success story.
-All you need to do is be daring, to trust us, and we’ll make the journey together.
+All you need to do is be daring, to trust us, and we can make this journey together.